wichert/po-xls/README.rst

 This will take the Dutch (`nl`) translations from `texts.xls`, and (re)create a ``nl.po`` file using those.
 You can merge those into an existing po-file using a tool like gettext's ``msgmerge``.

+You can ignore specific sheets by using ``-i`` or ``--ignore``.
+For example:

+    xls-to-po -i 0,2 nl texts.xlsx nl.po

+Will ignore sheets the first and the third sheet of the book.